Lagrangian7/ARCHIMEDESTERM/replit.md

 # Overview

-This is an ARCHIMEDES v7 AI Terminal application - expanded from a cyberpunk-styled AI interface into a comprehensive retro computing portal that combines the original terminal functionality (dual AI modes, voice synthesis, authentication, knowledge base) with a complete telehack.com-style system featuring real web telnet connectivity to live BBS systems, vintage network simulation, ANSI terminal emulation, and a curated directory of active telnet boards with addresses and historical phone numbers.
+This is an ARCHIMEDES v7 AI Terminal application - a cyberpunk-styled AI interface featuring dual AI modes, voice synthesis (HAL 9000 voice simulation), authentication, knowledge base, and terminal-based interaction with the Archimedes assistant.
+The application provides a retro computing aesthetic with phosphor display effects, scanlines, and authentic terminal features.

 # User Preferences